-- Of the 24 to 30 hours of course work credit hours beyond the master's degree normally required by the supervisory committee, 15 credit hours should be at the 800-level or above, in addition to doctoral research credit hours.
+- Of the 24 to 30 hours of course work credit hours beyond the master's degree approved by the supervisory committee, 15 credit hours should be at the 800-level or above, in addition to doctoral research credit hours.

 - For course work beyond the master's degree, no more than 6 credit hours of 500-level courses are permitted in a doctoral program.
 No 500-level course taken in the student's major field of study, e.g., Department, may appear in the program of study.

 - Not more than 6 hours of problems or other individualized courses should ordinarily appear on the program of study for the doctoral program.

 - For students who bypass the master’s degree, the program of study must include at least 15 credit hours at the 800-level or above, in addition to doctoral research credit hours.
 No more than 12 credit hours of 500 level courses are permitted in a doctoral program and they must come from outside the student’s major field of study (e.g., Department).

 Upon approval by the major professor and advisory committee, the student will submit their program of study to the Graduate School.
 The program of study must be approved and submitted to the Graduate School prior to the end of the student’s second semester (excluding summer semester).
 All changes in the program of study must be approved by the advisory committee, Graduate Program Director or Department Head, and Graduate School.